 For close to $3000, one gets a 12 month-long program that offers all the services above and a 100% money back guarantee if one doesn’t secure a job by the end of it.

 Sounds too good to be true.
 I don’t see the fine print anywhere.
-And, securing a job is usually pure luck.
+And a lot of the time securing a job is pure luck.

 Mindy says, “After the first consultation, as part of the 8 session program, we’ll have your cover letter and resume ready to go so we can focus on networking.
 There’s lot of flexibility as to when you can attend these consultations.
 It’s up to you.